nashville-software-school/client-side-mastery/book-4-the-apprentice/chapters/FUNCTIONS_AS_PROPS.md

 In this situation, you would define that function in a component that can pass the reference to each one.
 It will be written in a higher order component.

+## Implementation of Delete

+Which component is of higher order than both AnimalList and Animal.
+In your system, that would be **`ApplicationViews`**.

 The first thing you need to do is add a link in each animal card for the customer to click on to check out their animal.
 In the code below, there is a new `<a>` element  that contains the word *Delete*.

 > Animal.js